Lady Tremaine: Cinderella (2015)

 In this film, Lady Tremaine is portrayed by Cate Blanchett.
 A woman of grace and refinement, she married Ella's father for the sake of her daughters; shortly after her first husband Sir Francis Tremaine died.
-At first, Lady Tremaine did not seem to bear any particular animosity towards Ella, but her jealousy and spite was incited after overhearing a private conversation in which it was confirmed that her second husband loved his biological daughter more than he did her, and that he still cherished the memory of his first wife.
-After he died while on a business trip, Lady Tremaine was hurt and jealous that his dying words had only been of Ella and her mother.
-Revealing her true colors, she takes her jealousy out on Ella, firing all of the servants and forcing Ella to take up most of their duties.
+At first, Tremaine did not seem to bear any particular animosity towards Ella, but her jealousy and spite was incited after overhearing a private conversation in which it was confirmed that her second husband loved his biological daughter more than he did her, and that he still cherished the memory of his first wife.
+After he died while on a business trip, Tremaine was hurt and jealous that his dying words had only been of Ella and her mother.
+Revealing her true passive-aggressive colors, she takes her jealousy out on Ella, firing all of the servants and forcing Ella to take up most of their duties.
 She even joins in her daughters' childish taunting of Ella, and mocks her as "Cinderella".
 When she and her daughters are getting ready to go to the ball, Ella comes downstairs at the last minute, wearing a gown of her mother's.
-Lady Tremaine rips one of the sleeves and encourages her daughters to help her tear the dress apart.
+Tremaine rips one of the sleeves and encourages her daughters to help her tear the dress apart.
 At the ball, she is as mystified as all the other guests when a mysterious girl in a blue gown enraptures Kit (the Fairy Godmother having cast an additional spell to prevent Ella's step-family recognizing her), but realizes that it's really Ella based on her attitude after the ball.
 The next morning, she discovers a glass slipper hidden in the attic.
 Knowing that the other slipper will fit Ella, she demands that Ella make her the head of the royal household and to ensure that Drisella and Anastasia find proper husbands.
 Ella rejects this out of hand, telling her that she isn't about to let Kit fall into her stepmother's clutches after she failed to protect her father.
-An enraged Lady Tremaine locks Ella in the attic and shatters the slipper.
+An enraged Tremaine locks Ella in the attic and shatters the slipper.
 She then blackmails the Grand Duke into ensuring that she will become a countess and that her daughters will get wealthy husbands, in return for keeping the secret so that Kit can be married to a princess from another kingdom, as his father had originally intended.
-When the Captain finds Ella hidden in the attic, Lady Tremaine initially tells the Captain that as her mother, she will not allow Ella to try it on.
+When the Captain finds Ella hidden in the attic, Tremaine initially tells the Captain that as her mother, she will not allow Ella to try it on.
 Ella curtly tells her that she is not, nor will she ever will be, her mother.
 Ella leaves with Kit after forgiving her stepmother.
 The Fairy Godmother narrated that the Tremaines leave the kingdom with the Grand Duke never to return.